JYASKO/redm_wash/README.md

 ## Installation
 * Go to the releases tab and download the latest release
-* Create a folder called 'redm_wash' in your resources folder
+* Drag & drop redm_wash folder into your resources folder
-* Drag & drop
 * Add 'ensure redm_wash' to your server.cfg

 ## Demo